FarmBot/farmbot-py/README.md

 bot.set_timeout(240, "movements")
 ```

+> [!NOTE]
+> To reduce duplicate API requests, some information used frequently to look up peripheral, sensor, tool, and sequence IDs is cached.
+To clear the cache, call `bot.clear_cache()`.

 ### Test 1: Add a new plant to your garden

 This test will help familiarize you with sending commands via the [API](https://developer.farm.bot/docs/rest-api).